Incumbent Firms Change Course to Counter Tech Disruption

 Varied efforts to counter disruption abound across a wide range of endeavors.
 For example, Marriott has launched an Airbnb‑type property rental service called Homes & Villas.
 And Prudential is buying online life insurance startup Assurance IQ.

-“Incumbents are going about this in many ways: by developing their own capabilities, acquiring or partnering with innovators, or some combination,” says Jason Nogueira, manager of the Global Consumer Fund.
+“Incumbents are going about this in many ways: by developing their own capabilities, acquiring or partnering with innovators, or some combination,” says Jason Nogueira, manager of the Global Consumer Strategy.
 “Some are just trying to stem losses to upstarts.
 A lot of the outcomes are yet to be determined.”

 Traditional cable and broadcast TV are dying—and, along with it, the business models of Disney and other incumbent creators of movies and television shows.

 Disney—and other content creators like Warner Brothers, CBS, and Viacom—traditionally sold their products to such distributors as Comcast or Dish in what’s termed the “linear television ecosystem.”
-This provided content companies with great leverage, according to Paul Greene, Communications & Technology Fund manager, as content creators didn’t have to build relations with individual consumers and could stuff some channels with syndicated reruns.
+This provided content companies with great leverage, according to Paul Greene, Communications & Technology Strategy manager, as content creators didn’t have to build relations with individual consumers and could stuff some channels with syndicated reruns.

 But then came Netflix, offering high‑quality content globally, with no ads, on demand, and at an affordable price—demonstrating that “TV’s future is direct to consumer,” Mr. Greene says.
-With about 150 million global subscribers, Netflix can invest huge sums in creating content—it came out with more than 50 new shows in August 2019 alone.
+With currently about 150 million global subscribers, he says, Netflix can invest huge sums in creating content—it came out with more than 50 new shows in August 2019 alone.

 To counter, Disney has taken the radical step of pulling back its content from distributors and launching an online, direct‑to‑consumer service, Disney+.
 It also will offer a separate bundle that includes Disney’s majority‑owned Hulu and a spinoff of its ESPN subsidiary, ESPN+.